Mikindani, Tanzania: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types D and G. It's important that you pick the necessary type.
-Most adapters currently sold are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types D and G. Check that you find the necessary type.
+The vast majority of adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most places.

 A portable power bank, like this one